OpenBSD VMM Install Guide

 Upgrade/Reinstall with bsd.rd

-NOTE: OpenBSD now provides sysupgrade for unattended system upgrades.
-For routine system upgrades, sysupgrade is preferred.
+NOTE: OpenBSD provides sysupgrade for unattended system upgrades.
+For routine system upgrades, sysupgrade is preferred over the manual upgrade described below.

 Bug fixes

-VMM appears to have a bug where VMs lose network connectivity after a few hours.
-Here is one workaround.
+vmm used to have a bug where virtual machines lose network connectivity after a few hours.
+Here is one workaround based on openbsd.amsterdam:

-This helps ensure that a ping runs in the background to keep the network alive.
+This helps ensure that ping runs every 5 minutes the background to keep the network alive.

 See Also